 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 Some people with Medicare are also eligible for Medicaid.
 The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+These Medicare Savings Programs include:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance and copayments).
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
 (Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.

-To find out more about Medicaid and its programs, contact the Illinois Department of Healthcare and Family Services, OR the Missouri HealthNet Division Department of Social Services.
+To find out more about Medicaid and its programs, contact the Illinois Department of Healthcare and Family Services.